 The SD sensor has been attached to the mounting bobbin and encapsulated in Stycast® epoxy.
-The 0.91 meter (36 inch) Polymide (ML) or Polyvinal Formal (FormvarTM) insulated sensor leads are 36 AWG, phosphor bronze wire which are thermally anchored to the bobbin.
+The 0.91 m (36 in) Polymide (ML) insulated sensor leads are 36 AWG, phosphor bronze wire which are thermally anchored to the bobbin.
 Teflon® tubing is used as a strain relief to reinforce the leads at the bobbin assembly.
-The difference between the CU package and the DI package is the connecting lead configuration.
-Standard lead configuration for the CU is a four lead device [Red (I-), Green (V-), Black or Dark Blue (V+), Clear (I+)] with polyimide (ML) insulation while standard lead configuration for the DI package is a two lead device [Green = Cathode (-), Clear = Anode (+)] with Polyvinal Formal (FormvarTM) insulation.
+Standard lead configuration for the CU is a four lead device [Red (I-), Green (V-), Black or Dark Blue (V+), Clear (I+)].